 What To Expect From Rehab?

-Upon arrival at drug and alcohol rehab in Humber you’ll undergo a full medical examination, whereby your physical and psychological health will be determined.
+Upon arrival at drug and alcohol rehab in Barton-upon-Humber, you’ll undergo a full medical examination, whereby your physical and psychological health will be determined.
 This, in turn, will help our medical professionals work with you to design a treatment programme for during your stay.

 Detox is always the first step in any programme, as a clear head is required for therapy treatments.
 During detox our medical team will help you slowly reduce your consumption levels until you’ve rid your body from the substance.